generic tetromino game

 game.unfreeze

-If the game was frozen by game.freeze, resumes game logic.
+Resumes game logic if the game was frozen by game.freeze.
 This function is a no-op if the game isn't frozen.

 game.unfreeze()